ricdezen/nameless_language/README.md

 - Implement a stack on a dynamic array for the value stack.

+- Look into [flexible array members](https://en.wikipedia.org/wiki/Flexible_array_member) to see if you can further optimize the string structure.

+- We always copy the string when allocating the objects.
+It could be interesting to add support for strings that don't own their character array, but instead point to some non-freeable location.
+Maybe like the constant table.

 My own:

 - Change the virtual machine from a global to something that can be created and passed around.
 This implies modifying